- Fire Alarms:

 - Sprinklers: Do I have to sprinkle my home?

-SECTION 713 ROAD, PRIVATE ACCESS/DRIVEWAY (Town Zoning Regulations)
+SECTION 713 ROAD, PRIVATE ACCESS/DRIVEWAY (TOWN Zoning Regulations searchable)

 Access roads and lengthy driveways have proven to be a challenge to emergency vehicle access and for storm water control.
 This is especially true when built on steep slopes.
 Due to this challenge the following standards are hereby applied to all access roads and driveways that exceed five hundred (500) feet in length: A. Access roads or driveways shall not exceed a 12% grade, curves shall be less than a 10% grade.